wyzzhe/mgo-examples/color_object/README.md

 # Color Object Module Example

-This code is a module named `color_object::example` written in the Sui Move language.
+This code is a module named `color_object::example` written in the Mgo Move language.
 It defines a struct called `ColorObject` that has a unique identifier `id` and three attributes `red`, `green`, `blue`, representing the three primary colors of light.

 The module contains several functions: